polyline/polyline.github.io/_posts/2017-09-03-Trying-to-Fork-Other-Jekyll-Theme.markdown

 ![Minima](\assets\img\minima.png ){: width="300"}

 If I want to make custom settings on my own, it's still available.
-I could set the `sass folder`, since I have already change some settings.
-However, it's a little bit troublesome.
+I could set the `sass folder`, since I have already changed some settings.
+However, it's still a little bit troublesome.

 Therefore, I think this minima theme is more suitable for me, and all I need is to add some extra functions.
 For examples: